 The city boasts many attractions that enhance the West Texas experience, but I suggest these must-dos to help you immerse yourself in the geology and culture of the region: a visit to the Museum of the Big Bend, a day of rock hounding, and a one-two punch of serious browsing at the CatchLight Art Gallery and the Apache Trading Post.

 I love the Holland because it’s funky good fun.
-However, if your taste runs to Egyptian-cotton sheets, The Maverick Inn, a newly renovated roadhouse adjacent to Sul Ross State University that boasts wireless internet, flat-screen TVs, and a swimming pool, may be more to your liking.
+However, if your taste runs to Egyptian-cotton sheets, The Maverick Inn, a newly renovated roadhouse adjacent to Sul Ross State University that boasts wireless internet, fiat-screen TVs, and a swimming pool, may be more to your liking.
 And in the spirit of full disclosure, I also have to tell you that the Holland’s proximity to the depot promises a stream of night trains whistling through your dreams if you don’t take advantage of the earplugs provided.
 (The hotel’s loft accommodations don’t have this problem.)
 My 10-year-old son rates these little silencers as “professionalquality.”
 With this savvy insight, we sleep soundly until morning, but I awaken to a startling question.

 Monthly special exhibits and a surprising inventory make the CatchLight Art Gallery another not-to-be-missed window into the west.
 The 14-artist cooperative opened in October 2007 to feature a kaleidoscope of talent and media.
 On our visit, the gallery featured Marjie Erkkila’s royally proportioned silver jewelry, made with large rocks that she cut and polished herself; Terry Biegler’s stained glass and wire-wrapped jewelry; Nancy Whitlock’s bright pastels of cactus; and Merrian Sohl’s richly textured oils.
 The paintings, pottery, weavings, and lapidary are the works of artists who fuel their visions with the all’s-right-with-the-world West Texas light.
 There’s a deep breath of possibility captured in everything the CatchLight showcases; taking it all in somehow allows you to see more when you move on.
-As with everything in Alpine... just take your time.
+As with everything in Alpine … just take your time.